← Field Manuals

 Doxxing — from "dropping dox," documents — is the act of researching and publicly publishing private information about a person.
 It can start with nothing but a username and end with your home address, employer, family members' names, and photos of your house, all posted publicly, all used to coordinate harassment.

-This manual is the attacker's playbook.
+This manual explains the attacker workflow so you can reduce your exposure.
 The OSINT chain that converts a username to a front door.
 The coordinated harassment model that turns one post into hundreds of simultaneous attacks.
-The documented cases — including one that ended with an innocent man shot dead by police who were responding to a call about him that was entirely fabricated.
+The documented cases, including one that ended with an innocent man shot dead by police who were responding to a call about him that was entirely fabricated.

 You need to understand how the attack works before you can shrink your surface area against it.
 5 chapters.
 Direct.
 No jargon.